Reconnecting Opportunity Youth

 Established in 2014, Earn and Learn Career Pathways is a six-month program that connects young adults to high-demand career pathways as well as coaching, intensive skills training, and support to decrease barriers to success.
 We leverage our relationship with Tulane University as a major anchor institution, employer, and resource hub to provide on-the-job learning opportunities in the construction trades and in information technology repair.
 Additionally, Earn and Learn partners with Gallo Mechanical and the New Orleans Pipe Trades Local 60 Union to offer a pre-apprenticeship for the plumbing, steam-fitting, and HVAC trades.
 In the hospitality industry, we work with the Hilton New Orleans Riverside, the Doubletree New Orleans, the Ritz-Carlton, and the Ralph Brennan Restaurant Group to provide career-oriented employment opportunities.

 Because we’re diversifying and growing a pipeline of local talent, it’s a win for employers, too.
 Earn and Learn is deeply enmeshed in our city’s present and future and was developed with input from leaders in New Orleans’ local and regional economic development field.
 Since 2014, we’ve supported over 100 youth as they have jumpstarted their careers.
-If you or someone you know would like to be in the 2019 Earn and Learn Skilled Trades cohort at Tulane, you can learn more about the program and deadlines and apply here.
 For more questions or information, please contact Faith Robinson, Earn and Learn Program Coordinator, via email or at 504-274-3629.